 UUD provides services through its Student Academic Affairs Offices and the Learning Resources Center.
-Web site: www.msu.edu/~uud Student Academic Affairs: UUD enrolls and is administratively responsible for all freshmen and sophomores, except those in Lyman Briggs School, James Madison College, and the Residential College in Arts and Humanities.
+Web site: www.msu.edu/~uud those in Lyman Briggs School, James Madison College, and the Residential College in the Arts and Humanities.
 Students remain in UUD until they attain junior standing (56 credits).
-Freshmen and sophomores without a major preference (no-preference students), are advised by UUD staff.
+Freshmen and sophomores without a major preference (nopreference students), are advised by UUD staff.
 Freshmen and sophomores with major preferences are advised by the departments and colleges they plan to enter as juniors.
 They may seek additional assistance from UUD offices.